-A court chart created by the document examiner is normally used to display similarities between a questioned writing and standard writing.
+A court chart created by the document examiner can be used to display similarities between a questioned writing and standard writing.
 It can just as easily, of course, be a display of differences if the examiner’s opinion is one of disassociation.
 The court chart should be simplistic and easily viewed, while maintaining enough information to illustrate the examiner’s opinion.
 An over-crowded chart should be avoided.

 It may not be in the best interest to produce graphic displays of opinions that are couched in probability.
-Many times these gray area opinions are a compilation of characteristics that have been interpolated by the examiner and are therefore not readily appreciated by the casual observer.
-The overzealous examiner, producing a court chart to support a probable opinion, may hurt his opportunity to convey a correct message to the jury, who may be confused by what it perceives to be dissimilarities that the document examiner opines are similarities.
+Many times these gray area opinions are a compilation of characteristics that have been interpolated by the examiner and therefore may not be readily appreciated by the casual observer.
+The overzealous examiner, producing a court chart to support a probable opinion, may hurt his opportunity to convey a correct message to the jury, who may be confused by what it perceives to be dissimilarities that the document examiner opines are, in actuality, similarities.

 A properly prepared court demonstration is an immeasurably disarming device for cross-examination.
 It is the cross-examiner’s obligation to create doubt in the minds of the jurors about the opinions reached by the expert.
 A court chart, properly demonstrated, will subtly shift the examination from the document examiner to each member of the viewing audience.
 The jury thus becomes the document examiner and may even be found doing their own comparisons.
 The author has frequently had the impression that while he was explaining one particular letter formation, the jury had already compared that letter formation and was now continuing on with the next comparison item on the chart and forming their own opinions.
 Once the jury has been convinced by the demonstration, and their own comparisons, effective cross-examination must necessarily attempt to attack the display rather than the document examiner.
 This is a difficult task.
 Once an individual is convinced by something that he has applied his own logic and perceptual ability to, the possibility of changing his opinion to an opposite point of view is exceedingly difficult.

 Court charts or other demonstrative material may take the form of photographically or computer prepared exhibits that simply display an area of questioned writing on one side and a corresponding area of comparable standard material on the other.
-It may be advantageous for the examiner to also prepare smaller copies of this same chart to be handed out to each individual juror.
+It may be advantageous for the examiner to also prepare smaller copies of this same chart to be handed out to each individual juror if the court so allows.
 In many cases and in many states these may be allowed to be taken into the jury room during final deliberation.

-Other adequate means of demonstrating opinions can be in the form of photographic slides, PowerPoint presentations, or overhead transparencies.
-An advantage with transparencies is that on occasion portions of the chart may be excluded by the judge for one reason or another.
+Other adequate means of demonstrating opinions can be in the form of presentations such as PowerPoint or overhead transparencies.
+An advantage with transparencies is that on occasion portions of the chart may be excluded by the Court for one reason or another.
 The offending material may be quickly trimmed away with a pair of scissors and the trimmed remaining transparency once projected, will still look as good and as professionally created as it did before.
 The affect of similar censoring to a photographic chart would have to take the form of covering up the areas of prohibitive material.
 This might cause a jury to think that evidence pertinent to the case was being hidden.
 This would almost necessarily create a negative ambience surrounding the demonstration.